 Pension auto-enrolment and staff benefits

-If you’re planning to offer staff perks, such as private healthcare or gym memberships, you’ll also need to report these to HMRC as taxable benefits (and record them in your bookkeeping!).
+If you’re planning to offer staff perks, such as private healthcare or gym memberships, you’ll also need to report these to HMRC as taxable benefits (and record them in your accounts properly!).

 So keep good records!